georgicodes/etsy-js/README.md

 etsy-js
 =======

-etsy-js is an wrapper in nodejs to access the etsy v2 api.
+etsy-js is an asynchronous nodeJS wrapper for the etsy v2 api.

 # Installation
 Install the latest stable version